uhlig-it/shop-alarm/README.markdown

 # FAQ

 Q: What if we want to combine two events, or have a dependency?
-E.g. if the PIR event fires, but the lock is disarmed, the alarm event should not be published?
+E.g. if the NFC event fires, but the lock is disarmed, the alarm event should not be published?
 A: We need to find a way to query the status of a sensor.
 Perhaps we need a (compound. virtual) processor (the "Alarm System") that, upon one or more events, evaluates the state of multiple sensors in order to take some action (e.g. send a Telegram message or emit an `alarm` event).

 Q: What if another component wants to change the color of the Blink1 device?